-Example Application of Audio Guidelines for Text and Graphics A. A. B. B. D. A fraction of the fish shown below is shaded gray.
+Example Application of Audio Guidelines for Text and Graphics A fraction of the fish shown below are shaded gray.
+Which grid is shaded gray to represent a fraction with the same value?
+A. B. C. D. D. A fraction of the fish shown below is shaded gray.
 The graphic shows four fish.
 Three of them are shaded gray.
 Which grid below is shaded gray to represent a fraction with the same value?
 A. ten by ten box grid with seven boxes shaded B. ten by ten box grid with three columns of ten boxes shaded C. ten by ten box grid with eight columns of ten boxes shaded and five additional boxes shaded D. ten by ten box grid with seven columns of ten boxes shaded and five additional boxes shaded